jamesdellinger/ios-nanodegree-final-project-app/README.md

 <img src="https://s3-us-west-1.amazonaws.com/udacity-content/degrees/catalog-images/nd003.png" alt="iOS Developer Nanodegree logo" height="70" >

-# Final Project: "I Can Cook" App
+# iOS Developer Nanodegree Final Project: 'I Can Cook' App

 ![Platform iOS](https://img.shields.io/badge/nanodegree-iOS-blue.svg)

 This repository contains the final project app for Udacity's iOS Nanodegree.

-"I Can Cook" provides a simple, user-friendly interface for creating, editing, and easily accessing all of your recipes.
+'I Can Cook' provides a simple, user-friendly interface for creating, editing, and easily accessing all of your recipes.
 Think of it as recipe notebook for the smartphone era.

 On first-time app launch, a friendly hint graphic shows the user how to add their first recipe: